 The number of right-handed corkscrews is vastly superior to the number of left-handed ones.
-But a system of socks does usually exhibit such a symmetry so that at least at the manufacturing level, every sock of a given pattern usually possesses a mirror-symmetry twin (washing machine jokes aside).
+But a system of socks does usually exhibit such a symmetry so that at least at the manufacturing level, every sock of a given pattern usually possesses a mirror-symmetry twin.

 The structure of special relativity itself reveals this twin aspect, for the postulate of isotropy is clearly meant to be nomological.
 In the derivation of the Lorentz transformations (whether generalized or not) it is applied to the axes themselves, or equivalently, to the frames of reference, where these are supposed to extend over the entire universe.
 Again, whether such a supposition holds in practice is a different matter.
 General relativity restricts the postulates of special relativity to local frames only.
 This represents a limitation on the empirical adequacy of special relativity in our world, not a limitation on the use of these postulates within the formal structure of the theory.